ccerhan/yolov3-detector/README.md

 # YOLOv3-Detector-PyTorch
-Ready for use YOLOv3 detector using PyTorch backend
+Ready for use YOLOv3 detector using PyTorch backend.

+# Coming soon...